Kuldeepburjbhalaike/BookItemizer/README.md

   - *Work* item (`instance of: written work` → `Q47461344`)
   - *Edition* item (`instance of: edition` → `Q3331189`)
 - **Auto-generated labels and descriptions**:
-  - English + optional second language (Punjabi, Hindi, Urdu, and more)
+  - English + your local language (Punjabi, Hindi, Urdu, and more)
   - Descriptions like `work by [author]` or `[year] edition of work by [author]`
 - **Author handling**:
   - Uses **P50 (author)** if Wikidata Q-ID is provided